tirth1356/Quizify/README.md

 - Saves time converting notes into quizzes.
 - Makes learning interactive and visual.
 - Lightweight, serverless, and responsive.
-- Great for self-study or classroom use!
+- Great for self-study or classroom use.

 ---